Skip to main content

 Must-Try Dishes: Chicken shawarma plate, Falafel platter with hummus, Lentil soup with warm pita

-What makes it special: A quietly enduring Franklin Street café serving Palestinian-style shawarma, falafel, and daily-cooked specials at true Loop-budget prices.
+What Makes it Special: A quietly enduring Franklin Street café serving Palestinian-style shawarma, falafel, and daily-cooked specials at true Loop-budget prices.

 $ Loop Indian